Tangjiahui26/DataAnalysisWithR/hw06/README.md

 Note however that the HTML output will not be visible in non-HTML formats.
 ```
 2. As for the second part, I did not find a better way to verify these information, but the results are kind of acceptable.
-Actually it has some true nagetives like `Stump Springs Rd, Lakeshore, CA 93634 USA	and "California"`,`"An der Evangelischen Kirche 6", 53113 Bonn, Germany" and "Bonn"`.
-Besides, it also has some false postives like`"320-398 Van Ness Ave, San Francisco, CA 94102, USA" and "New York, NY"`.
+Actually it has some false negative results like `Stump Springs Rd, Lakeshore, CA 93634 USA	and "California"`,`"An der Evangelischen Kirche 6", 53113 Bonn, Germany" and "Bonn"`.

 ## Links